Bring us your citrus, figs, loquats, or other backyard fruit, and we’ll turn it into small batch gelato or sorbet for you.

 So when my brother-in-law last year asked me to turn a bucket full of his backyard loquats into sorbet, of course I got excited.
 These little mini stone-fruits, which thrive all over Los Angeles and often go to waste (or to the birds), make incredible sorbet.

 Then, we did this again for some friends with a bounty of Meyer Lemons.
 That's when I realized, why not do this for anyone?
 So, that's what I'm doing with the Backyard Fruit Project.
 You bring us your backyard fruit, and we’ll make you a big batch of delicious gelato or sorbet using your homegrown ingredient.
-We’ll give it to you in one big tub, to keep in your freezer for a reliable treat you can keep coming back to for weeks.
+We’ll give it to you in three half gallon tubs, to keep in your freezer for a reliable treat you can keep coming back to for weeks.
 Or, we’ll pint it, and you’ll have a dozen lovely gifts to share with friends and family.
 All you have to do is bring us your fruit.
-We have details on our website about minimum quantities, and some tips for when to harvest certain fruits.